 The secret of what we now know as Singaporean or Hainanese Chicken Rice is the rice preparation.
 The grains are first fried in chicken fat and then cooked in broth for a subtly delicious flavour that reinforces that of the chicken.
 The tender chicken is usually offered poached or fried (white or brown) and sliced into bite-size portions with a side of chilli-garlic dip.
 Most hawker centre renditions will present the dish with a garnish of cucumber slices and served as a “set,” meaning it will come with a little bowl of broth on the side.
 If like me you prefer some greenery with your meal, order a side of vegetables which will typically come doused in a mysteriously delicious combination of sauces, topped by a sprinkling of fried shallots.

 The best Chicken Rice in Singapore has long been said to be at Tian Tian Hainanese Chicken Rice.
 I never ate there because the queue is notoriously long – about 45min to 1hr wait.
-There’s plenty of good Chicken Rice in Singapore, check out some of Tian Tian’s closest competitors here.
+There’s plenty of good Chicken Rice in Singapore (sans wait), check out some of Tian Tian’s closest competitors here.